yuli1102/Bridge-Inspection-with-a-Drone/README.md

 # Package

 ## Unity:
-The unitypackage can be downloaded from "Release", including the source code.
+The unitypackage including the Unity files.
+Download this package and improt in Unity to start this simulation

+### How to use
+Manual can be found in doc file of "TASBID Manual".

 ### Note
 Assests adoptted in this Unity game including: